MoWiNG-Lab/CSI-Pi/README.md

 # Set Your Local Timezone
 sudo dpkg-reconfigure tzdata

-# Set the name for the deployment location
-echo "example_location_name" > ./name.txt

 # Copy config variables.
 Edit this file as you see fit
 cp .env.example .env
 ```